-General informationCroup is an acute (short-lasting) infectious childhood illness of the upper respiratory system, involving the vocal cords (larynx), windpipe (trachea), and upper airways of the lungs (bronchial tubes).
+General informationCroup is an acute (short-lasting) infectious childhood illness of the upper respiratory system, involving the upper airways of the lungs (bronchial tubes), vocal cords (larynx), and windpipe (trachea).
+Croup is most likely to occur in late autumn and early winter.

 Croup most commonly occurs in children between six months and three years of age.
 It rarely occurs in children aged over six years.
 Croup is contagious, especially during the first few days of illness.
 It is mainly spread by airborne infectious droplets sneezed or coughed by infected children.
 It can also be spread via infected mucus on surfaces and objects such as toys.
 Most cases of croup are mild.
 Nevertheless, children with croup can become seriously ill so it is important to monitor their symptoms.